The Influential West African Empire of Ife during Medieval Times

 Ife’s fame and glory had spread far and wide, because in 1352, famous historian Ibn Battuta was informed during his visit to the Mali Empire about a powerful Black so-called “Pagan” kingdom further south called Yufi, which he described as “one of the most considerable countries of the Sudan, and their sultan, one of the greatest sultans.”

-Ife was almost certainly called Yufi, and Akinwumi Ogundiran wrote:
+Ife was almost certainly called Yufi, and Dr. Akinwumi Ogundiran, author of The Yoruba: A New History, wrote:

 There was even evidence of Coptic cross motifs found on objects, burial sites, and statues in the Ife Empire.
 Historic Ife ritual contexts also suggest possible early Coptic Christian contact through long distance trade.
 There is also likely Ife regalia modeled on an ancient Nubian shield ring that probably reached the Ife Empire between the 12th to the 14th Century era through trade.

 “In the centuries of Ife’s great wealth and influence, it does not seem to have had any significant military establishment.
-The traditions provide no account of external wars or military action; the impression one gets is that, after the suppression of the Igbo-Igbo (i.e., not the Igbo African ethnic group or tribe from present-day Southeastern Nigeria) raids, Ife did not have to defend its interests with any major force.
+The traditions provide no account of external wars or military action; the impression one gets is that, after the suppression of the Igbo-Igbo (i.e., not to be confused with the Igbo African ethnic group or tribe from present-day Southeastern Nigeria) raids, Ife did not have to defend its interests with any major force.
 Small royal establishments held the toll posts on the main trade routes to provide security and collect the king’s toll.
-Beyond that, no military establishment seems to have been needed or created.” – Dr. Stephen Adebanji Akintoye
+Beyond that, no military establishment seems to have been needed or created.” – Dr. Stephen Adebanji Akintoye, author of A History of the Yoruba People

-The Ife Empire gradually became the exalted leader of the world around the country, not using arms, but by the influence of the expansion of its enormous cultural heritage.
-The empire of Ife was held together by power of commerce, the belief in a common ancestry, and the manifested oneness of cultural heritage.
+The Ife Kingdom (Ile-Ife) gradually became the exalted leader of the world around, not by the use of arms, but by the influence of the expansion of its enormous cultural heritage.
+The Kingdom of Ife was held together by power of commerce, the belief in a common ancestry, and the manifested oneness of cultural heritage.

 Image I (Slide I): Ori-olokun sculpture which sits at the entrance of the ancestral city of Ile Ife.
 The ancient city is home to beautifully preserved artworks in bronze and terracotta which holds the potential for authentic ethnological studies of Yoruba culture, these are on show in its museum of Ife antiquities located in the Kings palace at Enuwa Square Ile Ife.